FailAcademy/learning/wdp-vancouver/_lessons/week-05/04-oop-with-esnext.md

 ## Exercise 2

-Pick one of the classes your group modeled in the previous soccer game exercise, and use that to **write your first ES2015 class**.
+Pick one of the classes your group modeled in the previous soccer game exercise, and use that to **write your first ES.next class**.

 Ensure that you set all the appropriate **properties** in the `constructor` and create all the required **methods** for your class.